 TIP This is a question worth asking early in your First Home Buying journey as it establishes several parameters for what you want to achieve!
-The internet is full of borrowing capacity calculators which will give you some indication, however a more accurate and reliable source will always be your Mortgage Broker or a bank.
+The internet is full of borrowing capacity calculators which will give you some indication, however, a more accurate and reliable source will always be your Mortgage Broker or a bank.
 In assessing how much you can borrow the lender considers your income, savings, expenses, other loans, credit card debt, credit card, spending history and assets.

 TIP Knowing how much you can borrow is certainly helpful and relevant, however depending on your situation, understanding how much you SHOULD borrow, is a fundamental question to ask yourself!
-Over time, there have been many examples of individuals who have borrowed above their practical capacity, only to find themselves in trouble the minute market dynamics change.
+Over time, many examples of individuals have borrowed above their practical capacity, only to find themselves in trouble the minute market dynamics change.
 The Royal Commission into Banking in 2018, revealed many examples of Australians, who found themselves exposed to repossession and at times lost everything in the process.

 Interest rates change and there is always a risk that rates could increase.
 When considering the amount of money you should borrow, it is necessary to accurately calculate how much you have available each month for loan repayments.
 Depending on each individual, you can calculate repayment capacity based on present interest rates and you can also factor in some margin for potential increases.
-A good practice is to setup an excel spreadsheet and do what if scenarios using a rate up to 4% higher than market so that you understand the likely impact every time rates increase by .5%.
+A good practice is to set up an Excel spreadsheet and do what-if scenarios using a rate up to 4% higher than the market so that you understand the likely impact every time rates increase by .5%.
 Many may not remember, but in the mid 80’s interest rates rose above 15% and for a period higher than 18% as shown on the graph.
 Whilst this level of interest is unforeseeable in the future, every borrower needs to consider the possibility that rates may increase, as such you need to always be prepared.
 A good Mortgage Broker is generally happy to assist you calculate scenarios specifically for you.

 Another factor for consideration is job security.
-To manage your risk, it is a good idea to factor the possibility that you or your partner could be out of a job for 3 to 6 months, during the duration of your loan.
+To manage your risk, it is a good idea to factor in the possibility that you or your partner could be out of a job for 3 to 6 months, during the duration of your loan.